Program overview

 • Hands-on Training: Students work directly under professional chefs in fully equipped baking and pastry labs.

-• Field Placement: A significant component of the program, providing real-world experience in the baking industry.
+• Field Placement: A significant component of the program, allowing students to apply their skills in real-world settings.

 • Business Planning: Students learn to create and present a business plan to a guest judging panel, simulating real-world business scenarios.